Conversational Recommendation: Theoretical Model and Complexity Analysis: Previous Work and Research Goals

 Efficiency can in general be increased by designing the system in a way that guides users more directly to the items that match their preferences.
 In a non-interactive recommender system, efficiency is achieved through accurate predictions of what is relevant for users given their long-term preferences.
 In \crs, where the preferences are interactively elicited, one can \emph{in addition} try to find better conversation \emph{strategies}.
 By ``conversation strategy'' we mean the choices that \crs can make during the dialog.
 After a few interaction steps, a system might, for example, either decide to make a recommendation or to ask more questions in order to obtain a more complete picture of user preferences.
 While asking more questions means more interaction cycles in the short term, having more information might reduce the risk of providing irrelevant recommendations and more user effort in later phases of the dialog.
 Another decision point exists after the system has decided to ask more questions.
 In this case, the system can usually select between several options regarding what to ask next.

 In the literature, different technical approaches were proposed to increase the efficiency of the recommendation process though improved conversation strategies.
 Here, we give a few examples of different types of such approaches.
 Note, however, that with this work our aim is not to propose a new strategy, but to understand, on a theoretical level, how complex it is to make optimal choices.
+A summary of our analysis is reported in Table \ref{tab:dialog_management}.

 The conceptually most simple approach is to build a \crs that is based on a static set of application-specific rules about how to continue the dialog.
 In the interactive sales advisory system Advisor Suite~\cite{Jannach:2004:ASK:3000001.3000153,jannach2007rapid}, for example, the possible dialog paths are predefined in terms of a state-machine.
-How the system can proceed in the dialog is thus determined through the transition graph.
+How the system can proceed in the dialog is thus defined through the transition graph.
 The actual choice of the system is then determined based on manually-defined decision rules.
 For example, the system could adapt the way the questions are asked depending on the user's self-reported expertise in the domain or based on previous user answers.
 To what extent such hand-crafted decision rules actually increase the efficiency of the conversations was unfortunately not evaluated in the mentioned papers.